VertaAI/modeldb/README.md

 - [Contributing](#contributing)

 ## Overview
 ModelDB is an end-to-end system to manage machine learning models.
-It can ingest models and metadata as they are built, store this data in a structured format, and surface it through a web-frontend for rich querying.
-It **supports any environment** via the Light API, with advanced support for `spark.ml` and `scikit-learn`.
+It ingests models and associated metadata as models are being trained, stores model data in a structured format, and surfaces it through a web-frontend for rich querying.
+ModelDB can be used with **any ML environment** via the ModelDB Light API whereas the ModelDB native clients can be used for advanced support in `spark.ml` and `scikit-learn`.

-ModelDB's frontend shows summaries and graphs of metrics where users can filter on configurations and metrics, configure the x- and y- axes, group by certain configurations, among others.
-The visualizations and filtering allow for a better experience when comparing models.
+The ModelDB frontend provides rich summaries and graphs showing model data.
+The frontend provides functionality to slice and dice this data along various attributes (e.g. operations like filter by hyperparameter, group by datasets) and to build custom charts showing model performance.

 <img src="docs/getting_started/images/frontend-1.png" width="75%"><br>
 ModelDB Frontend Projects Summary Page